-Reports surrounding the coronavirus (COVID-19) have caused concern among clients and the general public.
-As of March 19, 2020, 236,526 people worldwide have been diagnosed with COVID-19 with 11,000 in the United States.
-While those numbers are sure to rise, keep in mind that this flu season the USA alone has seen over 32 million people come down with the flu and over 18,000 of them have died.
+Reports surrounding the coronavirus (COVID-19) have caused concern among clients and the general public as we continue to see cases rise across the US and the world.
+As of April 7, 2020, 1,360,039 people worldwide have been diagnosed with COVID-19 with 367,776 cases in the United States.
+While those numbers are rising, keep in mind that this flu season the USA alone has seen over 32 million people come down with the flu and over 18,000 of them have died.
 There is no telling if the coronavirus will reach or exceed those levels, but it currently has a long way to go.
-Much like the flu, we can all take positive steps to prepare.
+Much like the flu, we can all take positive steps in response to the virus.
 Alliant has assembled general guidance and links to information from federal agencies and health organizations.
 We will continue to monitor the situation and update accordingly.